Recognizing psychological distress

 See what advice we have to offer, and learn how you can support your teen in times of psychological distress.

-You can also invite your teen to check out our tips and take our depression quiz.
+You can also encourage your teen to check out our tips and take our depression quiz.

-Youth in Mind Foundation and Aidersonenfant.com have teamed up to bring you this series of podcasts called “Teenagers and depression – Key elements to accompany your teenager”.
+The Youth in Mind Foundation and Aidersonenfant.com have teamed up to bring you this podcast series on teenagers and depression (available in French only).

-Watch this episode in video format on our youtube channel.
+Watch the video version of this episode on our YouTube channel.

 Learn about the contributor’s book